 Spread by: Ticks

 Signs of Infection: Fever, inappetence, difficulty breathing, vomiting, nose bleeds and seizures.

 Risk reduction: In order to help reduce the risk of your pet contracting this disease it is important to reduce the chance that they will be bitten by ticks.
-Tick control can be in the form of a veterinary recommended repellent collar, spot-on or chew.
+Tick protection can be in the form of a veterinary recommended repellent collar, spot-on or chew.

-It is primarily found in Southern Europe but seems to be spreading north, has now been found in central France and Eastern Europe.
+Primarily found in Southern Europe but seems to be spreading north, has now been found in central France and Eastern Europe.

 Spread by: Sandflies

 Signs of Infection: Hair loss, skin lesions and weight loss, and signs of kidney faliure such as excessive thirst and urination.